 “Action” is what you did to remedy that situation.
 Did you come up with a plan to turn sales around?
 Did you come up with some innovative manufacturing method that eliminated quality control issues?
 Did you talk to and motivate your team members to work constructively as a group?
 Make sure to tell admissions how you did all that, this is what they are really looking for.

-Before moving on to the last letter in CAR, there is one word in the above paragraph which is extremely important - "you".
-We've seen this mistake being make over and over again, even with well prepared applicants.
-Admissions does not care what the "team" did - they want to know specifically what YOU did.
+Before moving on to the last letter in the CAR method, there is one word in the above paragraph which is extremely important – “you”.
+We’ve seen this mistake being make over and over again, even with well prepared applicants.
+Admissions does not care what the “team” did – they want to know specifically what YOU did.
 They want to understand how much of a force for positive change you are, how you exercise your leadership skills and how you go about implementing all that.

 “Results” is the conclusion to your answer.
 Given the above context and given what you did to remedy it – what happened?
 Did those sales numbers really go up?
 Did those quality issues really go away?
 Did those people really start getting along?
 The important thing to remember here is to add data when possible.
 If you are discussing recent events and you still remember the numbers, mention those in your answer.
 If you don’t, mention that, and give your best estimate.

 If we go back to the STAR method – where does the “T” for “task” go?
 Well, you were given a task, by either your manager or yourself.
 That is broadly covered by the “context” category in CAR.

 When interview time comes, you’ll likely be nervous and you might even get “caught in the headlights” with a question you didn’t expect.
 That’s why its so important to keep around 5 to 7 examples interesting things that happened in your career or personal life top of mind.
 A truly interesting example is also versatile, and can be adapted to answer a broad range of behavioral MBA interview questions.